Antiz96/antiz.fr/content/blog/archlinux-official-wsl-image.md

 After listing *most* specifications, I shared them through a [mail thread in the Arch-Dev-Public mailing list](https://lists.archlinux.org/archives/list/arch-dev-public@lists.archlinux.org/thread/73A4BK7YK4BJBVXGMN2I5CROQAWI53VZ/) to collect some thoughts and estimate the overall interest around an Arch Linux WSL image.
 To my *pleasant* surprise, this mail thread has generated quite some attractions with a majority of positive feedback, both from users and staff!

-I therefore proceeded to submit an official proposal for it, including every settled specifications, through a related [RFC](https://gitlab.archlinux.org/archlinux/rfcs/-/merge_requests/50) (**R**equest **F**or **C**omments - the mechanism we use at Arch Linux to officially propose and discuss significant changes to our distribution).
+I therefore proceeded to submit an official proposal for it, including every settled specifications, through a related [RFC](https://gitlab.archlinux.org/archlinux/rfcs/-/merge_requests/50) (Request For Comments - the mechanism we use at Arch Linux to officially propose and discuss significant changes to our distribution).
 This RFC was later officially accepted and [published](https://rfc.archlinux.page/0050-arch-linux-wsl-image/).

 ## Implementation and collaboration with Microsoft for official redistribution